 Martin Bridges checks into the Air New Zealand lounge in Wellington airport's domestic terminal.

-Through security, you need to double back on yourself and head up the escalator into the oasis of calm.
+Location: Through security, you need to double back on yourself and head up the escalator into the oasis of calm.
 If you're flying to one of the smaller destinations (Nelson, Timaru etc.) it's a reasonable way from your gate and you'll need to go through security to get to it.

 The greeting: Always the right blend of professionalism and friendliness.
 Usually an interesting group of waitstaff on hand too.

 What's there: A good range of seating options — work tables, lounging seats, the occasional dining-table setting.
 There are two island-style food stations and plenty of fridges.

 Who's there: Politicians, public servants and business people, mixed with the occasional holidaying family.
 Generally quiet and businesslike.
 I love that our politicians feel comfortable mingling with everyone else.
 The only time I've seen a heavy security presence is when one of our Australian cousins is in town.

 Tech stuff: No longer do you need to go scurrying round the lounge looking for the Wi-Fi password, it's an easy login process now.
 Plenty of charging points for your devices, too.

 The view: One side has a view over the runway to the surfers at Lyall Bay, the other a view up to the green wooded hills and the golf course.
 On a glorious day it can get a little warm in some areas when the evening sun is full on the windows but, let's face it, this is Wellington, so that's not often a problem!